hudeifayusuf/udagram/README.md

 ## Project Title - Deploy a high-availability web app using CloudFormation
 This project deploys the infrastructure and application for an Instagram-like app from the ground up.
-You will begin with deploying the networking components, followed by servers, security roles and software.
+You began with deploying the networking components, followed by servers, security roles and software.

 ### Infrastructure Diagram